aaron777collins/COMP3340Project/README.md

 ### Viewing Front-end:
 Go to [http://localhost:3000](http://localhost:3000)
-If you are running on the server, use port 80 instead (or remove the port specification)

 ### **Run Entire System:**
 Go to the `/site` directory and run `./run.sh` with git bash